8 Momentum equation

 \[ \begin{align} \int_0^Lqdx = -\int_0^Lua_Rdx \geq 0, \end{align} \]

-The friction destroys globally integrated kinetic energy by means of a heat power density $q$ in favor of the internal energy.
+Thus, when integrated globally, friction destroys kinetic energy by means of a heat power density $q$ in favor of the internal energy.
 Locally, however, friction can produce kinetic energy, which is associated with $q < 0$.
 The boundary conditions are therefore crucial for the thermodynamic role of friction.

 Both trains of thought can also be generalized in three dimensions.
-To do this, first start with a three-dimensional wind field of the shape
+To this end, one first starts from a three-dimensional wind field of the form

 \[ \begin{align} \mathbf{v}\left(\mathbf{r}\right) = \mathbf{u}\left(2 + \sin\left(\mathbf{k}\cdot\mathbf{r}\right)\right)\tag{8.72}\label{eq:diss_sample_wind_field} \end{align} \]